Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 There is no “best” process, only the one that works best for you and your ghostwriter.

 Generally speaking, only your name appears on the book.
 The ghostwriter is “invisible” and fades away once the work is complete.
-Depending on the contract, the ghostwriter may or may not receive an acknowledgment in the book.
+Depending on what you agreed to in the contract, the ghostwriter may or may not receive an acknowledgment in the book.

 That depends on the agreement between you and the ghost.

 You might agree that your book can be listed on the ghostwriter’s website and résumé as a ghostwritten project.
 You might stipulate that it can only be listed as “edited,” not “ghostwritten.”
-Or you may request complete confidentiality, which means the ghostwriter must remain silent.
+Or you may request complete confidentiality, which means the ghostwriter must remain silent.6) How is a book ghostwriter paid?

-Experienced ghostwriters almost always work on a fee-only basis.
-They rarely work on spec, which is writing your manuscript without charging an upfront fee, in exchange for a percentage of the royalties you anticipate earning.
+Experienced ghostwriters almost always write on a fee-only basis.
+They rarely work on spec; that is, writing your manuscript without charging an upfront fee, in exchange for a percentage of the royalties you anticipate earning.

-For a discussion of ghostwriting fees, see “What Does It Cost to Hire a Ghostwriter?”
+For a discussion of ghostwriting fees, see “What Does It Cost to Hire a Ghostwriter?”7) How do I find a truly professional ghostwriter?

 Looking for a ghostwriter is easy.
 Just google “professional ghostwriter,” “best ghostwriter,” “professional ghostwriting services,” or something similar.
 You’ll be rewarded with hundreds of thousands of possibilities.